websanco/liferay-learn/docs/dxp/7.x/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/securing-elasticsearch.md

 #xpack.monitoring.collection.enabled: true
 ```

-## Configure Secure Connection to Elasticsearch in Liferay DXP
+## Configure a Secure Connection to Elasticsearch in Liferay

 On Liferay, security can be configured in the Control Panel or using a configuration file.
 Navigate to *Control Panel* &rarr; *Configuration* &rarr; *System Settings*.
-Find the *Search* category and click on the *Elasticsearch 7* entry on Liferay DXP 7.3 or *X-Pack Security* entry on Liferay DXP 7.2.
+Find the *Search* category and click on the *Elasticsearch 7* entry on Liferay 7.3 or *X-Pack Security* entry on Liferay 7.2.
 You can enter the property values here, but it's more common to use a configuration file deployed to `[Liferay Home]/osgi/configs`.

 The exact contents of the file depend on your X-Pack setup.
 The `password` must match the one you set during the X-Pack user password setup above.

 The certificate and key files referenced here are the same ones used on the Elasticsearch server nodes.
 Copy them to the Liferay server and update their paths in the configuration accordingly.

-Besides configuring TLS, we also enable authentication in the settings below by setting `authenticationEnabled`/`requiresAuthentication` to `true` and providing the credentials for the Elasticsearch user that will be used by Liferay DXP to authenticate into Elasticsearch.
+Besides configuring TLS, we also enable authentication in the settings below by setting `authenticationEnabled`/`requiresAuthentication` to `true` and providing the credentials for the Elasticsearch user that will be used by Liferay to authenticate into Elasticsearch.

 When you're finished configuring security, restart Elasticsearch.
 These steps require a full Elasticsearch cluster restart.

-### Configure Secure Connection to Elasticsearch in Liferay DXP 7.3
+### Configure a Secure Connection to Elasticsearch in Liferay 7.3

 ```tip::
    The `Installing Elasticsearch <./installing-elasticsearch.md>`__ and `Connecting to Elasticsearch <./connecting-to-elasticsearch.md>`__ articles default to enabling and configuring security, so you can also visit those articles for the 7.3 applicable security configurations.
 ```

-The Liferay Connector to Elasticsearch 7 bundled with DXP 7.3 includes X-Pack Security support.
-Remember that only the following keystore types can be used in the Elasticsearch 7 connector configuration: https://docs.oracle.com/en/java/javase/11/docs/specs/security/standard-names.html#keystore-types.
+The Liferay Connector to Elasticsearch 7 bundled with Liferay 7.3 includes X-Pack Security support.
+See the [Java 11 security documentation](https://docs.oracle.com/en/java/javase/11/docs/specs/security/standard-names.html#keystore-types) for a list of the supported keystore types that can be used in the Elasticsearch 7 connector configuration.

 Create a file called